BEING TEXT OF THE PRESS CONFERENCE BY THE HON. MINISTER OF INFORMATION

 Nigeria to step up regional cooperation to more effectively tackle

-insecurity – and that is what Mr. President has been doing. - Gentlemen, President Buhari has done so much, under very
+insecurity – and that is what Mr. President has been doing.

 difficult economic and social conditions, to tackle insecurity in our